Did you know that the economic impact of cyber threats is at $600 billion and counting?

 Extended Detection and Response

-XDR stands for Extended Detection and Response.
+MDR stands for Managed Detection and Response.
 It is a more comprehensive approach to NTR that also includes response capabilities.
-XDR security systems are designed to respond automatically to detected threats, making them an important part of a proactive security strategy.
+MDR security systems are designed to respond automatically to detected threats, making them an important part of a proactive security strategy.

 Network Detection and Response

 NDR stands for Network Detection and Response.
-Like XDR, NDR systems detect and respond to security threats.
+Like MDR, NDR systems detect and respond to security threats.
 However, NDR systems typically focus on network-based rather than endpoint-based threats like malware or phishing attacks.

 Ultimately, the best approach for your organization will depend on your specific needs and requirements.